andyzhangx/demo/issues/azuredisk-issues.md

     mountPath: /data
 ```

+ - new upstream feature to address this: [Allow volume ownership to be only set after fs formatting](https://github.com/kubernetes/kubernetes/issues/69699)

 ## 8. `Addition of a blob based disk to VM with managed disks is not supported`

 **Issue details**: